Slipping Into Slipping Away

 Description:

 The performance began as audience members arrived in the foyer.
-After having their tickets scanned, they were directed to the reception desk where Chipaziwa was positioned to manage coat check.
-As the audience settled into the space, Chipaziwa gradually transformed everyday actions associated with front-of-house responsibilities—light cleaning, organizing print materials, turning on gallery signage—into a score for performance.
-Over the course of the thirty-minute work, Chipaziwa performed ten sets of actions that reflected on memory, legibility, liminal encounters, and her experience with psychoanalysis.
-Engaging with the furniture and architecture of the foyer and stairwell, Chipaziwa played with the power dynamic between the artist and the audience, the art worker and the visiting public to trouble traditional audience-performer relations.
+After having their tickets scanned, they were directed to the reception desk, where Chipaziwa was positioned to manage coat check.
+Gradually, she transformed everyday front-of-house actions—light cleaning, organizing print materials, and turning on gallery signage—into a performance.
+Over the course of thirty minutes, Chipaziwa performed ten sets of actions across Western Front's foyer and stairwell, to play with the power dynamics between artist and audience, and art worker and visiting public, to challenge traditional audience-performer relations.

-Slipping Into Slipping Away was presented over three nights to a capacity of thirty audience members.
+Slipping Into Slipping Away was presented over three nights.

-Presented with support from the Canada Council for Arts and BC Arts Council, and mentorship from Justine A. Chambers and Autumn Knight.
+Presented with support from the Canada Council for Arts, BC Arts Council, and the Government of Canada.
+With thanks to Justine A. Chambers and Autumn Knight for mentorship.

 Video documentation is available upon request.